-All employees hired or rehired are automatically enrolled at a 3% pretax contribution rate, unless otherwise elected by the participant.
+All employees hired or rehired, except employees covered by a collective bargaining agreement, are automatically enrolled at a 3% pretax contribution rate, unless otherwise elected by the participant.
+Employees covered by a collective bargaining agreement are automatically enrolled at a 2% pretax contribution rate, unless otherwise elected by the participant.